 The underlying causes of self-harm are complicated and often unclear.
 Self-harm may occur in response to a person attempting to communicate feelings of sadness, and/or to express a need for support.
 Self-harm may also provide the person with a sense of control and temporary relief.
 Teenagers suffering from depression, low self-esteem and self-hatred are most at risk for self-harm.
 Self-harming behaviours may be triggered in response to stressful life events (the breakdown of a relationship, bullying, family breakup or experiencing any form of abuse).

 Given the serious nature of self-harm, professional help is always recommended.
 GPs are a great place to access referrals to other psychological support services, such as counsellors, psychologists or psychiatrists if needed.

 Although self-harm may not be directly related to suicidal thoughts, it is important that the risk of serious harm and suicide be assessed.
 If self-harm functions as a coping strategy for a person, it can be helpful to focus on learning new distraction or coping strategies.
 If there are obvious triggers to self-harm that can be identified then coping strategies should be aimed at addressing these issues.
 For example, if exam or test stress is an issue then learning to take time out from study may be important or providing additional support for the student on tips to avoid self-harm at school may be helpful.
 It's important to work with the student, develop a list of alternative behaviours that they can use to distract themselves from their self-harm urges so that they can build their confidence in coping without it.

 - How to help a friend who self-harms

 How to help

-- Encourage discussion of self-harm.
-Try not to appear judgemental about the behaviour, or simply tell them to stop.
-This is important to ensure that the person continues to communicate about the issue.
+- Encourage discussion of self-harm: try not to appear judgmental about the behaviour, or simply tell them to stop.
+This is important to ensure that the person continues to communicate about the issue

 - Encourage the person to seek assistance from a psychologist.